Alex Castellanos: 1980s and 1990s: Early political work

 Castellanos began his career working on the successful 1984 re-election campaigns for United States Senators Jesse Helms and Strom Thurmond.
 While working on these campaigns Castellanos met Mike Murphy, with whom he later formed the firm Murphy & Castellanos.
 Their firm worked on Bob Dole's 1988 presidential campaign.
 In 1989, Castellanos became a partner at National Media, Inc.

 In 1990, Castellanos again worked on the re-election campaign for Jesse Helms.
 During the campaign, Castellanos drew media attention for an ad he created that showed the hands of a white man holding a rejection letter because he had lost a job to a minority worker.
 The ad, known as "Hands", was criticized by supporters of Helms' opponent, Harvey Gantt, for appealing to racial biases of white voters.
 Castellanos later explained that the intended message behind the ad was that "you shouldn't get a job or be denied a job because of the color of your skin."
 Also in 1990, Castellanos created television commercials for Bob Martinez's re-election campaign for governor of Florida.

 Throughout the 1990s, Castellanos worked on a variety of Republican campaigns as a media consultant and strategist.
 These included George H. W. Bush's 1992 presidential election campaign, Jeb Bush's 1994 campaign for governor of Florida, and Guy Millner's 1994 campaign for governor of Georgia.

 Castellanos again worked for Bob Dole on his 1996 presidential election campaign.
 It was during this campaign that Castellanos discussed the importance of "soccer moms" as a political demographic with The Washington Post columnist E.J.
 Dionne.
 The phrase went on to become one of the key buzzwords of the election year.
 Castellanos worked on Jesse Helms' re-election campaign in 1996; Helms pulled controversial ads against Charlie Sanders and Harvey Gantt in April 1996, and Castellanos left the campaign at that time.
 He worked for Bob Taft's 1998 campaign for governor of Ohio.

 2000s: Bush-Cheney and Romney campaigns

 Castellanos served as a media advisor to George W. Bush in both his 2000 and 2004 presidential election campaigns.
 During the campaigns, "he sealed his reputation as one of the keenest, most cutthroat strategists in the business."
-While working on the 2000 campaign, Castellanos created an ad about the Medicare prescription plan Al Gore proposed in which the word "RATS" flashed briefly on the screen as the word "bureaucrats" appeared.
+While working on the 2000 campaign, Castellanos created an ad, titled "Priority", about the Medicare prescription plan Al Gore proposed in which the word "RATS" flashed briefly on the screen as the word "bureaucrats" appeared.
 This was discussed in the media as potential "subliminal messaging".

 In 2007 Castellanos was named to GQ Magazines list of the "50 Most Influential People in D.C."
 The following year, Castellanos worked for Mitt Romney's 2008 presidential campaign as part of the firm Midnight Ride Media, which managed advertising, production and media buying for the campaign.